Jérémie Battaglia

 Jérémie Battaglia is a French Canadian director and cinematographer.
 He is best known for his documentary films Casseroles, Perfect (Parfaites) and The Brother (Le frère).

 Career

 Battaglia was first recognized for the musical documentary Casseroles, about the 2012 Quebec student protests.

 In 2016, he directed the feature documentary Perfect (Parfaites), about the Canada's synchronized swimming team as they prepare for the 2016 Summer Olympics.
 In 2021, he directed the documentary short The Brother (Le frère), about a young boy living with muscular dystrophy.

 His feature film The Sum of Our Dreams premiered at the FIFA festival in March 2022.

+A French Youth (Une jeunesse française) premiered at the 2024 Hot Docs Canadian International Documentary Festival, and was longlisted for the 2024 Jean-Marc Vallée DGC Discovery Award.